jizhang/jizhang.github.com/source/_drafts/deploy-flink-job-cluster-on-kubernetes.md

     port: 8081
 ```

-`type: NodePort` is necessary because we too want to interact with this JobManager outside the k8s cluster.
+`type: NodePort` is necessary because we also want to interact with this JobManager outside the k8s cluster.

 ```bash
 $ envsubst <service.yml | kubectl create -f -